MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ucmucsispec/ne-ucmucsispec-_ucsi_command.md

 See GET_CONNECTOR_CAPABILITY described in section 4.5.7 of the specification.

 ### -field UcsiCommandSetUom
-See SET_UOM  described in section 4.5.8 of the specification.
+See SET_CCOM described in section 4.5.8 of the specification.

 ### -field UcsiCommandSetUor
 See SET_UOR described in section 4.5.9 of the specification.